Josue87/BurpMetaFinder/README.md

 Burp Suite extension for extracting metadata from files Currently supported documents:
 * PDF
 * DOCX
+* PPTX
+* XLSX

 The project created at Jetbrains has been completely added.
+Don't forget to change the settings you need.

 ## Usage